 The first day starts with a booze cruise through the islands.
 If you’re looking for a calm experience, this might not be the one for you.
-I was deathly hungover from the night before so I managed to go the entire day without a single drink of alcohol.
+I was deathly hungover from the night before and I managed to go the entire day without a single drink of alcohol.
 Being on a boat might not have been the best place for hungover Eli, but I went the entire day without puking once, which is more than some of the other guys on the trip can say.
-Music is bumping, beers are flowing, and before long, we’re at a private beach and doing backflips off of the boat.
+The music is bumping and the beers are flowing.
+Before long, we’re at a private beach doing backflips off of the boat.
 It is one hell of a time, whether you’re drunk or not.
 You get to catch a killer sunset followed by everyone taking a much-needed nap on the private island.

 Fortunately, that was a pretty good decision on my part because the next day is quite adventurous.
 You’ll be taken to Cat Ba island which is home to a national park that you will be cycling through before ending up at a local village and hiking up to an epic viewpoint.
 It was sweltering hot, and I don’t think there was a single one of us that wasn’t dying at the end of those brutal 45 minutes.
 It was short, but it was one hell of a struggle.

 The next morning was one of my favorite parts of the whole trip.
 I’ve kayaked in a lot of cool places, but Ha Long Bay is far and away the most mind-blowing place I’ve ever paddled through.
-You really don’t get a sense of just how massive the rocks jutting from the water are until you are up close.
+You really don’t realize just how massive the karst jutting from the water are until you get up close.
 You find a lot of cool enclosed areas that you would not be able to access on a bigger boat.
 Seeing Ha Long Bay definitely would not have been complete without experiencing it from all the different angles that Ha Long Hideaway provided.

-Ha Long Hideaway is definitely one of the superior choices for younger travelers looking for a mix of adventure and having fun.
-I mean, you’ve got a party boat stocked with alcohol, a private beach, a private island, and a quality crew to experience one of the world’s most beautiful places.
+Ha Long Hideaway is definitely the superior choice for young travelers looking for a mix of adventure and fun.
+You’ve got a party boat stocked with alcohol, a private beach, a private island, and a fun crew to experience one of the world’s most beautiful places.
 What more could you ask for?